Interviews. Insights. Analysis.

 Subscribe to our newsletter on Substack

-Our readers are diplomats, UN officials, academics, business leaders, and decision-makers in the areas of international relations, diplomacy, and technology in the US, UK, Europe and beyond.
+Our readers are diplomats, UN and EU officials, tech leaders, governments, and academics in the areas of international relations, diplomacy, and emerging technology in the US, UK, Europe and beyond.

-1. Early access to exclusive content, videos and podcasts, with insights and analysis of current affairs topics.
+1. Early access to exclusive content, videos and podcasts.

-2. Invitation to tech talks on the pressing issues of the day on multilateralism (virtual, via Zoom for now).
+2. Invitation to tech talks. (virtual, via Zoom for now).

 3. Participation in round-tables on the future of multilateralism, tech regulation, and digital diplomacy.

-4. A monthly update, closed to members-only, video call to discuss trends with diplomats, academics, government, and tech leaders.
+4. A monthly update call, members-only, to discuss trends with diplomats and tech leaders.

 5. No distracting ads, a clutter free reading experience.

 6. We don’t sell your information to ad exchanges.

 Looking forward to meeting you in-person in future events, or virtually for now.

 Editor in Chief, The UN Brief

 We have select sponsorship opportunities in our newsletters.